 ↑↑↑ Available dates:

-Hi!
-Hope you're enjoying your (3-day?) weekend. :3 Today is a Lonely Prompts day.
-If this is your first time at [community profile] comment_fic on a Sunday, you can either request previous prompts to be filled or share your recent fills for prompts.
+Hey, sorry for the delay!
+6^^;; Today is a Lonely Prompts day. ✎ If this is your first time at [community profile] comment_fic on a Sunday, you can either request previous prompts to be filled or share your recent fills for prompts.
 (Or do both, of course!) ✎

 How to look for prompts: